8 Steps to Getting Better at the Bar Exam

 4) What are you supposed to do if the first thing you think when you wake up is “shit, I’m so behind.
 I don’t know anything at all”?

-“What can you do” is far more relevant than “what do you know”
+“What can I do now?” is more relevant than “what do I know now?”

 You’ll never feel fully ready for the exam.
 If you do, you probably aren’t.

-You might still spin your wheels and get stuck even if you put in the work.
+You might still spin your wheels and get stuck even after you’ve put in the work.
 Effort does not necessarily lead to results.
 But your effort is not wasted.

 It’s about the process.